citation-file-format/citation-file-format/index.md

   collection&#x2011;title        String                        The title of a collection or proceedings

-  commit                      String                           The commit hash or revision number of the work
+  commit                      String                           The (e.g., Git) commit hash or (e.g., Subversion) revision number of the work

   conference                  Entity                           The conference where the work was presented